awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Copilot.md

    ```
 **Important**
 The warning in the output is expected and is not problematic\.
 It occurs because there is not a chain of trust between your personal PGP key \(if you have one\) and the Amazon ECS PGP key\.
 For more information, see [Web of trust](https://en.wikipedia.org/wiki/Web_of_trust)\.

+## Next steps<a name="copilot-nextsteps"></a>

+After installation, learn how to deploy an Amazon ECS application using AWS Copilot\.
+For more information, see [Getting started with Amazon ECS using AWS Copilot](getting-started-aws-copilot-cli.md)\.